This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 template<typename T>

-// If it's a class, recursively traverse its members
+// If it's a class, recursively iterate through members

 println("{}= ", name_of(member));